istio/istio.io/content/en/docs/ops/setup/standalone-operator/index.md

 prometheus-67cdb66cbb-9w2hm                                    1/1     Running     0          1m
 {{< /text >}}

-Now that the controller is running, you can change the Istio configuration by editing or replacing the `IstioControlPlane` resource.
+Now, with the controller running, you can change the Istio configuration by editing or replacing the `IstioControlPlane` resource.
+The controller will detect the change and respond by updating the Istio installation correspondingly.
 For example, you can switch the installation to the `default` profile with the following command:

 {{< text bash >}}